jondwillis/pandaswap-ui/README.md

 or visit [pandaswap.xyz](https://pandaswap.xyz).

 ## Listing a token
-Bao uses token lists, which are community managed lists.
+Pandaswap uses token lists, which are community managed lists.

 ## Contributing
 Please read through the [contribution guidelines](./CONTRIBUTING.md) for more information on